marcopennekamp/lore/specification/expressions.md

 Division of two integers is explicitly defined as integer division, so `10 / 4` will result in `2` not `2.5`.

-##### Equality and Order

-Numbers are equal and ordered in accordance to mathematical norms.

 ### Booleans